 Cafcass guardians were very aware of the resource constraints on local authorities and this was one of the reasons why they prioritised a detailed specification of what services would be on offer.
-Some reported that they would be more likely to recommend a supervision order either as a standalone order or attached to an SGO if the local authority was particularly financially stretched or where there was a history of significant turnover of social work staff.
+Some reported that they would be more likely to recommend a supervision order either as a standalone order or attached to an SGO if the local authority was particularly stretched financially or had a history of significant turnover of social work staff.
 In the words of one Cafcass guardian:

 "I agree that it harnesses the local authority; there is a statutory involvement so they can't sink away into the night".
+(Cafcass guardian).